CLTPayne/chitter-api-frontend-challenge/README.md

 Chitter API Frontend Challenge
 =================

+A front-end Twitter clone pulling the 'peeps' AKA tweets from an external API and rendering on the page.
+No external libraries used (including tests) so full application is in vanilla javascript.

 ### Quickstart:
 #### How to install the code:
 Assumes prior global installation of npm http-server